olinml2024/olinml2024.github.io/assignments/assignment14/assignment14.markdown

 Before getting into some new stuff, let's review what we did in assignments 12 and 13.
 * We learned that GPT stands for "Generative Pre-trained Transform"
 * A GPT model consists of a pipeline of interleaving two major types of layers: attention and MLPs.
-* The attention layers are responsbile for allowing tokens to pass information to other tokens.
-The degree to which a token passes information to another token depends on taking a dot prodcut between a key and query vector, which is then passed through a softmax.
-The specfic value passed to the other token depends on a value vector which is computed from the input to the attenion layer multiplied by a matrix ($W_V$).
+* The attention layers are responsible for allowing tokens to pass information to other tokens.
+The degree to which a token passes information to another token depends on taking a dot product between a key and query vector, which is then passed through a softmax.
+The specific value passed to the other token depends on a value vector which is computed from the input to the attention layer multiplied by a matrix ($W_V$).
 * While we haven't gotten our hands dirty with MLPs in this module, we've seen them in previous parts of the course.
 The MLPs in a GPT take the output of the attention block and perform computation on them.
 In the 3B1B video, we saw that one theory of what these MLPs are doing is that they are representing facts that the GPT has learned.
 * We started to implement NanoGPT by starting with a simple Bigram model and then adding in a self-attention mechanism so that tokens could communicate with each other.